sciro24/Kathar-_Networks_IDC/README.md

 ## 📘 Partial Exam 1 – RIP/OSPF Network Configuration

-This section includes labs used to prepare for the **first midterm**, focusing on fundamental networking concepts and basic router/switch configuration.
+This section contains the labs used to prepare for the **first midterm**, covering **RIP and OSPF routing protocols**.
+The labs focus on configuring routers, understanding basic network topologies, and practicing both single-area and multi-area OSPF scenarios.

 **LABS:**